linzhe001/linzhe001.github.io/contents/home.md

 He is currently pursuing a Master's Degree in Computer Scienc, at School of Computer Science and Technology, China University of Mining and Technology, China.

 #### Email
-linzhejiang001[at]126.com
+linzhejiang001[at]126.com\
-linzhe.jiang.23[at]ac.uk
+linzhe.jiang.23[at]ucl.ac.uk

 #### Education
-MSc Medical Robotics and Artificial Intelligence, University College London.
+MSc Medical Robotics and Artificial Intelligence, University College London.\
 BEng Mechanical Engineering and Automation, Southwest Jiaotong University.

 #### Employment